By Doug Newman

 It is quite fitting that perhaps the most famous song of the last 50 years is “I Can’t Get No Satisfaction.”
 Mick Jagger has spent his life looking for satisfaction in all the wrong places.
 So, for the most part, have you and I. None of us is all that different from Mick.

 I maintain two websites – here and here – devoted at least superficially to politics.
 More accurately they are about the uselessness and vanity of it all.
 Jesus had no political agenda.
-He would not join your party.
-Nor would He join mine.
+He would not join your party or mine.
+He would not vote for your candidate or mine.
 He had no blueprint for society or plan for humanity.
 He proposed no Great Society, Great Leap Forward, Five Year Plan or Thousand Year Reich.
+Indeed, He was offered political power three times – Matthew 4:8-10; John 6:15; Acts 1:6 – and each time He rejected it.

 However, He offers a New Deal.
 His New Deal has nothing to do with the secular politics.
 Politicians always promise to transform society from the outside in and from the top down.
 However, the True Change that Jesus offers comes from the inside out and from the bottom up.